Chris and Will Go Stateside!

 Cannonball Wines, Sonoma County

 The following day saw us turn south and start the short hop down to SF.
 We just had time for one more stop, Cannonball Wines.
-A more commercial outlook on wine production however allowing the end product a look in when we pop them on the selves here in Jersey.
+A more commercial outlook on wine production however allowing the end product a look in when we pop them on the shelves here in Jersey.
 Dennis Hill the owner and winemaker gave us a guided tour of the winery and bottling line.
 Followed by the vineyards, including an in depth tutorage of grafting, vineyard and soil management and even how to leaf pluck.
 These wines, stylistic to the local region were more accessible to the wallet and still performed very well on the taste test.
 We look forward to re visiting the range.